Known About Fluoride

 FDA Fluoride Drugs

-The CDC's Division of Oral Health did not include
+The CDC's Division of Oral Health ignores babies in the womb,

-FETUSES, so they are added here to Table 2 of the CDC's
+so here the fetal UL has been added to Table 2 of the CDC's

 The Institute of Medicine referenced by the CDC explained: